Neymar to PSG: A Look Inside the World's Biggest Transfer Deal

 "I called my director to tell him what I had heard and he wanted to go live with the information right away.
 But I knew it was too big to get wrong.
 I needed more sources."

-Bechler went to bed, sleeping on the fact he was holding information that would potentially rock the world of soccer.
+Bechler went to bed, sleeping on the information that would potentially rock the world of soccer.

-After an early start to begin making calls to back-up his information, he was soon confident in the story.
+After an early start to begin making calls to back up his information, he was soon confident in the story.

-"I made calls around Spain, Brazil and France and once I had three more contacts that had been able to give me specific details, I knew I could be absolutely sure with the story.
+"I made calls around Spain, Brazil and France, and once I had three more contacts that had been able to give me specific details, I knew I could be absolutely sure with the story.

 "I still only reported about 30 percent of what I had heard, because I wanted to be absolutely correct in what I was putting out there.
 I knew this would be global news."